PureKrome/SimpleLogging/README.md

 ```

 Step 5.
 Add an `NLog.config` file.

-Add this new file to the root website / application folder.
+*Note:* Add this new file to the root website / application folder.

 ```
 <?xml version="1.0" encoding="utf-8" ?>